martonmiklos/translate2geda/README.md

 - IBIS (.ibs) (working)
 - gschem symdef (working), and
 - BSDL (.bsd) (working)
+- LT-Spice (.asc)

-symbols and footprints to geda compatible formats.
+symbols and footprints and LT-Spice schematics to geda compatible formats.

 The Kicad portion of the utility is based on the KicadModuleToGEDA and KicadSymbolToGEDA utilities.